Adventures in Washing Wool Yarn

 Six Yarn Washing Tricks I Learned from Kate Larson

-While plying the second yarn, I watched Kate’s new video Finishing Up.
+While plying the second yarn, I watched Kate’s course Finishing Up.
+Here’s what I learned from Kate about how to wash wool yarns:

 Here’s what I learned from Kate about how to wash wool yarns: